bramus/parcel-css-demo/README.md

 To build the `src/styles.css`, run `npm run build` or `node build.js`.

 The generated output (stylesheet + sourcemap) will be stored in the `build` folder.

+## License

+This project is released under the MIT public license.
+See the enclosed `LICENSE` for details.